Bioconductor/bioconductor.org/content/developers/package-guidelines.md

 <a name="description"></a>

+### 1.4 README file

+If a README file is included in the package or the github repository and it provides also installation instructions, those instruction should also include _Bioconductor_ installation instructions.

-## DESCRIPTION
+## 2 DESCRIPTION file

 The DESCRIPTION file must be properly formatted.
 The following section will review some important notes regarding DESCRIPTION fields and associated files.

-1. "Package:" field: This is the name of the package.
+2.1 "Package:" field: This is the name of the package.
 This should match the github repository name and is case sensitive.
 A package name should be descriptive and not already exist as a current package (case-insensitive) in [_Bioconductor_][BioC] or